 ROBIN Scales Up to 500 Nodes of Cloudera cluster in a Record 54 minutes

-SEATTLE, WA (KUBECON) — December 11, 2018 — ROBIN, the provider of industry’s leading Hyper-converged Kubernetes platform, today announced results from a new benchmark study, underscoring the enterprise-class capabilities of Robin Hyper-converged Kubernetes Platform when delivering Big Data, Database and AI/ML as a Service.
+SEATTLE, WA (KUBECON) — December 11, 2018 — ROBIN, the provider of industry’s leading Kubernetes platform, today announced results from a new benchmark study, underscoring the enterprise-class capabilities of ROBIN Platform when delivering Big Data, Database and AI/ML as a Service.

 Results from the study validate ROBIN’s ability to deliver the highest level of performance and offer quick and seamless scalability while containerizing data-intensive applications.
 Key findings include: